 Second Sunday after the Epiphany

-The Second Sunday after the Epiphany is of semi-double rite and its liturgical colour is green.
-The Gospel fragment at Mattins and the Gospel at Mass are St. John's account of the Marriage Feast at Cana.
+The second Sunday after the Epiphany is of semi-double rite and its liturgical colour is green.
+The Gospel pericopes at Mattins and Mass are from St. John's account of the Marriage Feast at Cana.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was Suscepit Deus (and the same will be sung on all Saturdays until Septuagesima).
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Peter's Chair at Rome, of St. Paul the Apostle, of SS Marius, Martha, Audifax and Abachum and of St. Canute.
-As a double feast was commemorated the Suffrage was omitted as were the Dominical preces at Compline.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Antony, of St. Peter's Chair at Rome, of St. Paul the Apostle and of St. Prisca.
+As a double feasts were commemorated the Suffrage was omitted as were the Dominical preces at Compline.

-In the 'liturgical books of 1962' there are no commemorations at either Vespers.
+In the 'liturgical books of 1962' there are no commemorations at Vespers.
 The feast of St. Peter's Chair at Rome has been abolished.
 Mattins is reduced to one nocturn of three lessons.
-There are no commemorations at Lauds and there is no suffrage.
-At Prime both Quicumque and the Dominical preces are omitted.
-At Mass there is but a single collect.
+There are no commemorations at Lauds.
+At Mass there is but a single collect and the last Gospel is In principio.
 At Vespers there are no commemorations.

 Art: Jerome Nadal